turingschool-examples/backend_mod_1_prework/README.md

 1. Work through the [Hashes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#8.-hashes) section of Ruby in 100 minutes

-1. Work through the exercise.rb file in the day_6 directory.
+1. Work through the hashes.rb file in the day_6/exercises directory.

 1. Answer the questions in the questions.md file in the day_6 directory.